 - weight loss

 The following can irritate the lining of your stomach and lead to chronic gastritis:

 - long-term use of certain medications, such as aspirin and ibuprofen

 - excessive alcohol consumption

-- the presence of Helicobacter pylori bacteria, which causes stomach ulcers
+- the presence of H. pylori bacteria

-- certain illnesses, such as kidney failure
+- certain illnesses, such as diabetes or kidney failure

-- a viral infection in a weakened immune system
+- a weakened immune system

 - persistent, intense stress that also affects the immune system

 - bile flowing into the stomach, or bile reflux